nobelk/reverb/README.md

 ## gRPC API

-The `reverb.v1.ReverbService` exposes the same operations over gRPC (see `pkg/server/proto/reverb.proto`):
+The `reverb.v1.ReverbService` exposes the same operations over gRPC.
+The wire contract is defined in `pkg/server/proto/reverb.proto`, and the Go server and message types are generated via `protoc` into `pkg/server/proto/reverb.pb.go` and `pkg/server/proto/reverb_grpc.pb.go`:

 | RPC | Description |
 |---|---|